Sbrawat/Uber/Backend/readme.md

 ### POST `/captain/register`

-This endpoint is used to register a new captain.
+Register a new captain in the system.

+#### Request Headers
+Content-Type: application/json

 #### Request Body